Terror Assaulter: O.M.W.O.T. (One Man War on Terror): Synopsis

-The Terrorists are nevertheless able to invade America and take over every aspect of every day life, with the Terror Assaulters forced underground.
+The Terrorists are nevertheless able to invade America and take over every aspect of everyday life, with the Terror Assaulters forced underground.
 O.M.W.O.T foils Terrorist assaults on a school, a mall and L.A motorists before attacking the Terrorist Headquarters.
 He defeats the Boss of the Terrorists in combat and then kicks the man through a skyscraper window when he attempts to surrender, impaling him on a fence and incinerating him with a flamethrower as he falls.
 Later O.M.W.O.T masquerades as an investor in Internet Company, a Des Moines business that is using their website to turn people into Terrorists.
 He has sex with the company's vice president in a boardroom before being taken to the CEO – a former Terror Assaulter previously codenamed Freedom Warrior Champion – and revealing his true identity.
 The pair fight and O.M.W.O.T breaks the traitor's back as he is taunted about the mess the Terrorists have made of the country.
 Freedom Warrior Champion is then imprisoned.

 While in prison Freedom Warrior Champion transitions to female and uses O.M.W.O.T's DNA to create a child clone of him.
 As a result a judge orders the pair to marry and live together.
 On their way home the couple visits the mall, leaving their son locked in the car and have sex in a lingerie store, with the sales assistant joining them.
 Later O.M.W.O.T, who now works for Financial Institution on Wall Street, finds a trio of punks vandalising his car and beats them before humiliating them in front of their school classmates.
 While successful at work the agent continues to have casual sex with male and female colleagues, as well as strippers.
 His wife learns of his infidelity and begs him to stop.
 Soon after the family are visiting the mall and O.M.W.O.T savagely beats a community leader when the latter steals his marking space before walking away from his family and seeing a vision of King Arthur.